Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 When should I progress to a stronger retinol?

-Once your skin has comfortably tolerated your current concentration for 6–8 weeks with no persistent irritation, you can consider stepping up.
-Move from 2.5% to the Ammuri Retinol 3.5% Serum, and eventually to the Retinol 5% Apple Stem Cell Serum when your skin is ready for advanced-strength results.
+Once your skin has comfortably tolerated your current concentration for 6–8 weeks with no persistent irritation, consider stepping up.
+Move from 2.5% to the Ammuri Retinol 3.5% Serum, and eventually to the Retinol 5% Apple Stem Cell Serum.

 Your Retinol Journey Starts Here